Feeling forgetful or confused? Finding out what is wrong is the first step to getting help.

 Hazel Hawke's legacy has been to raise the profile of dementia and the importance of investment in research to improve the quality of dementia care.

-Donate now to Hazel Hawke Research and Care Fund.
+Donate now to the Hazel Hawke Alzheimer's Research and Care Fund.

 "I hope that, by speaking out about this very private issue, I can help to promote openness, awareness and support for all people living with dementia.
 No illness should carry a negative label.
 None of us is immune."